 - Sessler (about Aquaman): "You swim.
 And you fight.
 You swim some more.
 And you fight.
 That's it.
-There's not one interesting aspect about this game.
+And it still barely works.
 Reminds me of another superhero game, the infamous Superman 64 on the N64.
 Looks like the Man of Steel's got a buddy."

 - Averted, however, while reviewing the PSP game that is based on 300.

 - Put on a Bus: Many of the recurring sketch characters, most notably Ratty and Roger the Stan Lee Experience.
 Lampshaded when Sessler was forced to get some of the characters to help co-host an episode when Hertsr and Web were unavailable.
 Guess what happens when the characters help out during the episode.